 Ask Us Anything About…NICU Care

 When having a baby, parents don’t like to imagine their child needing to stay in the neonatal intensive care unit (NICU).
-Dr. Jeff Kaiser, chief of neonatal-perinatal medicine at Penn State Children’s Hospital, helps new parents understand what they need to consider when choosing a hospital and what to expect if your child needs to go to the NICU.View full transcript of video
+Dr. Jeff Kaiser, chief of neonatal-perinatal medicine at Penn State Health Children’s Hospital, helps new parents understand what they need to consider when choosing a hospital and what to expect if your child needs to go to the NICU.View full transcript of video

 Scott Gilbert – From Penn State Health, this is Ask Us Anything About NICU Care.
 I’m Scott Gilbert.
 When parents-to-be are thinking through all of those details from the color scheme of baby’s room to where they want to deliver, they often do so with the expectation that their baby will be born healthy, but sometimes newborns need special care.
 In fact, it takes a team to provide that type of care to complex and critically ill newborns.
-Such a team of health professionals staffs the neonatal intensive care unit, or NICU, at Penn State Children’s Hospital, and here to give us an inside look at this unit and to talk about NICU care in general is Dr. Jeff Kaiser.
-He is Chief of Neonatal and Perinatal Medicine at Penn State Children’s Hospital.
+Such a team of health professionals staffs the neonatal intensive care unit, or NICU, at Penn State Health Children’s Hospital, and here to give us an inside look at this unit and to talk about NICU care in general is Dr. Jeff Kaiser.
+He is Chief of Neonatal and Perinatal Medicine at Penn State Health Children’s Hospital.
 Dr. Kaiser, good to have you with us today.

 Dr. Jeff Kaiser – Thanks, Scott.